AXErunners/axerunners.github.io/about/index.md

 ## Masternodes

-The second tier of AXE network - masternodes.
+The second tier of <b>AXE</b> network - masternodes.
 They sustain a certain minimum level of network performance and provide additional privacy (PoSe).

 #### InstantSend
-Allows for near-instant transactions.
-AXE InstantSend transactions are fully confirmed within four seconds.
+Allows for near-instant transactions. <b>AXE</b> InstantSend transactions are fully confirmed within four seconds.

 #### PrivateSend
 Gives you financial privacy by obscuring the source of funds on the blockchain.